Real-time non-adiabatic dynamics in the one-dimensional Holstein model: Trajectory-based vs exact methods: Conclusions

 \section{Conclusions}

 In this work, we benchmarked several trajectory-based quantum-chemistry methods, MTE, FSSH, and MCE, against the numerically exact algorithms ED and DMRG-LBO.
 Our focus was on the real-time dynamics in the Holstein model, a prototypical electron-phonon system often studied in condensed-matter physics.
 We analyzed the methods in the framework of the Born-Huang formalism to better understand their qualitatively different behavior and the influence of non-adiabatic effects on their dynamics.
-A special focus was put on the influence of the initial state, for which we analyzed both adiabatic and local states, the former only for small systems.